Thanat-Music/Skin_classification_Bot/README.md

 # Skin Classification Bot

 ## 📌 Overview
 This project is a **Skin Classification Bot** that uses a machine learning model to classify skin images.
-It automates the process of analyzing skin conditions and can send results via a messaging API.
+It receives images from a chat application and sends back classification results.
+The model has been fine-tuned on custom data based on **ISIC**.

 ## 🚀 Features
-- Automatically logs into a website, extracts relevant data, and processes skin images.
+- Receives images via the **LINE app** and responds with classification results.
-- Uses a pre-trained **ViT (Vision Transformer) model** for classification.
+- Uses a pre-trained **ViT (Vision Transformer) model** fine-tuned on custom ISIC-based data for classification.
 - Integrates with a **messaging API** to send classification results to users.
 - Webhook server for handling requests and notifications.